-If your travel plans have been affected by the Coronavirus click here for further advice.
+If your travel plans have been affected by the coronavirus take a look at our travel pages

-You can also link most Santander debit cards and credit cards to your smartphone or device to make mobile payments, this means you can make secure, cashless payments.
-Find out more about mobile payments
+You can also link most Santander debit cards and credit cards to your smartphone to make secure mobile payments.
+Find out more about mobile payment